 Barbiturate withdrawal symptoms can be very dangerous, as they onset of the symptoms is quick – often within just a couple of hours of the last dose.
 Withdrawal symptoms include impatience, agitation, convulsions, fever, sweating, seizures, hallucinations, cardiovascular collapse and even death.
 Due to the severity and seriousness of these symptoms, it is encouraged for individuals to undergo a supervised medical barbiturate detox.

-Barbiturate Medical Detox Treatment
+Help with Barbiturate Drugs and Medical Detox Treatment to Minimize Withdrawal Symptoms

 It is possible to undergo barbiturate detox treatment through inpatient or outpatient services.
 Outpatient services will allow individuals to continue their day-to-day life and check in with a physician who they self-report to, while inpatient services can help the individual get the much-needed rest and fully recuperate from the stress that the drugs have caused.
 In addition, inpatient services offer medical supervision, which is important with the seriousness of the withdrawal symptoms that can be experienced.